chef-boneyard/chef-rfc/rfcXXX-automatic-pr-assignment.md

 based on the list retrieved from the maintainers file.
 It will attempt to ensure that no-one has too many PRs assigned to them at any one time.

+Any reviewer must be able to place themselves on vacation, which would prevent the bot assigning any PRs to them.

 A list of file paths will be associated with each component so that the bot can correctly choose to use either a subsystem maintainer or a core maintainer, prefering the most specific possible.